Peeling Bipartite Networks for Dense Subgraph Discovery: Experiments

-We compared the \textsc{TipDecomposition} (Algorithm~\ref{alg:tipdecom}) and \textsc{WingDecomposition} (Algorithm~\ref{alg:wingdecom}) with the previous studies that find dense subgraphs with hierarchical relations in bipartite networks and or their projections. \begin{compactitem}[\leftmargin=-1.5ex $\bullet$] \item For the \textbf{unweighted projection}, we use two algorithms: $k$-core decomposition (Definition~\ref{def:kcore}) and $(2,3)$ nucleus decomposition (Definition~\ref{def:23}). $k$-$(2,3)$ nucleus subgraphs have been shown to be quite effective to find dense regions with detailed hierarchical relations~\cite{Huang14, Sariyuce15}. \item For the \textbf{weighted projection}, we find the fractional $k$-cores~\cite{Giatsidis11}, described in Section~\ref{sec:rel}.
+We compared the \textsc{TipDecomposition} (\textsc{Tip} in short, Algorithm~\ref{alg:tipdecom}) and the \textsc{WingDecomposition} (\textsc{Wing} in short, Algorithm~\ref{alg:wingdecom}) with the previous studies that find dense subgraphs with (or without) hierarchical relations in bipartite networks and or their projections. \begin{compactitem}[\leftmargin=-1.5ex $\bullet$] \item For the \textbf{unweighted projection}, we use two algorithms: $k$-core decomposition (Def.~\ref{def:kcore}) and $(2,3)$ nucleus decomposition (Def.~\ref{def:23}). $(2,3)$ nuclei subgraphs have been shown to be quite effective to find dense regions with detailed hierarchical relations~\cite{Huang14, Sariyuce15}. \item For the \textbf{weighted projection}, we use the fractional $k$-cores~\cite{Giatsidis11}, described in Sec.~\ref{sec:rel}.
 To the best of our knowledge, it is the only peeling adaptation that works on weighted networks.
-It is designed to handle the bipartite author-paper networks by using their weighted projections. \item Regarding the algorithms that directly focus on the \textbf{bipartite} data, Li \etal~\cite{Li13} proposed a $k$-truss adaptation for bipartite networks, as explained at the end of Section~\ref{sec:rel}.
-Although the focus is on the bipartite connections, their algorithm relies on inserting edges between the vertices in the same set, and compute the $k$-trusses on those new edges and new triangles, which is essentially the same as the $(2,3)$ nucleus decomposition. \end{compactitem}
+It is designed to handle the bipartite author-paper networks by using their weighted projections. \item Regarding the algorithms that directly focus on the \textbf{bipartite} data, Li \etal~\cite{Li13} proposed a $k$-truss adaptation, as explained at the end of Sec.~\ref{sec:rel}.
+Although the focus is on the bipartite connections, their algorithm relies on inserting edges between the vertices in the same set, and computes the $k$-trusses on those new edges and new triangles, which is essentially the same as the $(2,3)$ nucleus decomposition. \item Apart from those, we also check the \textbf{$(P, Q)$-biclique densest subgraphs}, proposed by Mitzenmacher et al.~\cite{Babis15KDD}.
+We obtain the $(2,2)$-biclique (butterfly) densest region for each bipartite network in our dataset. \end{compactitem}

-For each bipartite subgraph found by our algorithms, we report the size of primary and secondary vertex sets, and the edge density, i.e. $\frac{|E|}{|U|\cdot|V|}$.
-For the $(2,3)$ nucleus decomposition and fractional $k$-core algorithms, we find the nuclei/cores in the unipartite projections ($G_p$), and report the induced bipartite subgraphs using the vertices in those nuclei/cores.
+For each bipartite subgraph, we report the size of primary and secondary vertex sets, and the edge density, i.e. $\frac{|E|}{|U|\cdot|V|}$.
+For the $k$-core, fractional $k$-core, and $(2,3)$ nucleus decompositions, we find the nuclei/cores in the projections ($G_p$), and then report the induced bipartite subgraphs using the vertices in those nuclei/cores.